-- Serious extended illness of the student and/or the student's immediate family member - Death of the student's family member
+Serious extended illness of the student and/or the student's immediate family member

+Death of the student's family member

-The appeal must be submitted to the Director of Financial Aid for consideration by the Appeals Committee.
-The petition must be received before the start of the semester, excluding summer, after aid was suspended.
+The appeal must be submitted to the Director of Financial Aid for consideration.
+Appeals must be received before the start of the semester, excluding summer, after aid eligibility was lost.
 The appeal should address the following:

-- 1. Explanation for failure to meet the SAP requirements.
+1. Explanation for failure to meet the SAP requirements.
 The student must list the special mitigating circumstances that impacted their ability to be academically successful.
-If it is due to an illness, accident, or death of a family member, then the student must provide documentation such as a death certificate, medical proof of illness or injury, or documented evidence of special circumstance that was beyond the student's control. - 2.
-Documentation of problem resolution.
+If it is due to an illness, accident, or death of a family member, then the student must provide documentation such as a death certificate, medical proof of illness or injury, or documented evidence of special circumstance that was beyond the student's control.

+2. Documentation of problem resolution.
 The student must include a self-evaluation explaining what steps are being taking to ensure academic success in future semesters.
 A personal statement and corroborating documents must be submitted in order for the appeal to be considered complete.

-Appeal Approval: Appeals can only be approved if the Committee determines that the student will be able to meet Maria College's SAP guidelines after the next evaluation period.
-Appeals can also be approved if the Committee determines that the student has agreed to follow an academic plan that, if followed, will ensure that the student can meet the College's SAP guidelines.
+SAP Appeal Approval: SAP Appeals can only be approved if the Director of Financial Aid determines that the student will be able to meet Maria College's SAP guidelines during the next period of enrollment based on the number of credits the student has.
 If an appeal is approved with an academic plan, students will receive aid on a conditional basis for 1 semester.
 The conditions will be outlined and communicated to the student.
 Students who fail to meet the conditions outlined in their individual academic plan(s) during their conditional semester will not be able to submit a subsequent appeal and will be ineligible for subsequent federal and state aid.

-Appeal Denial: A decision to deny an appeal is usually rendered when the SAP Committee has deemed that it is mathematically impossible for the student to meet the quantitative/qualitative component(s) in a reasonable amount of time, the student failed to follow the established academic plan, or the student's statement is not properly documented.
+SAP Appeal Denial: A decision to deny an appeal is usually rendered when the Director of Financial Aid has deemed that it is mathematically impossible for the student to meet the quantitative/qualitative component(s) in a reasonable amount of time, the student failed to follow the established academic plan, or the student's statement is not properly documented.
 The student is subsequently ineligible to receive federal, state or institutional funding in subsequent semesters and must use alternative means to pay all bills.